 A. Foundation Studies (9 credits): 1.
-English (ENG 101 & 102, or ENG 103 & 104) 2.
-Numeracy Select and complete one of the following options: a.
-MAT 212 Survey of Calculus or 6 b.
-Any mathematics course more advanced than MAT 212 3 B. Liberal Studies Core (6 credits): 6 C. Area Studies (20 credits): 1.
-Physical and Biological Science (select and complete two laboratory science courses from the approved list of General Education courses) 2.
-Arts and Humanities (select and complete two courses from the approved list of General Education courses) 6 Complete either a or b a.
-LSC 101 Connections - Select any three connections courses. b.
-Select an additional three credit course from section one above.
-C. Area Studies (20 credits): Physical and Biological Science (select and complete two laboratory science courses from the approved list of General Education courses) 6
+English (ENG 101 & 102, or ENG 103 & 104) B. Area Studies (23 credits): Physical and Biological Science (select and complete two laboratory science courses from the approved list of General Education courses) 2.
+Arts and Humanities (select and complete two course from the approved list of General Education courses)6-9 Students who complete only 6 credits in this category must complete 9 credits in Social and Behavioral Science, for a total of 15 credits in the two categories.
+3. Social Science (select and complete two course from the approved list of General Education courses) C. Computer Systems and Applications (3 credits): 1.
+CSA 110: Introduction to Computer Information Systems Subtotal

+II.
 Special Requirements for the Arizona General Education Curriculum

-Course Cro edit Hours

-Intensiv e Writin g/Critical Inquiry: Select and complete one co ourse from the following:

-Any 200 - - Level co ourse from the Arts & Humanities Area Studies List 3

-These co requirem ay fulfill both an Area Studies requirement and the inte ensive Writing/Critical Inquiry

-s: Select and complete one course from the fo areness courses: llowing list of ethnic/
+- A. Intensive Writing/Critical Inquiry: Select and complete one course from the following: Any 200 - Level course from the Arts and Humanities Area Studies List - These courses may fulfill both an Area Studies requirement and the intensive Writing/Critical Inquiry requirements - B. Awareness Areas: These courses may fulfill both an Area Studies and the Awareness Area requirement for the AGEC. - 1.
+Select and complete one course from the following list of ethnic/race/gender awareness courses: Introduction to Cultural Anthropology

-ANT 102 Introduction to Cultural Anthropology 3
+ANI 102 introduction to Cultural Artifropology ,

-ANT/WST 211 Women in Cross-Cultural Perspective 3
+ANT/WS Γ211 Women in Cross-Cultural Perspective 3

 ANT 232 Indians of the Southwest 3

-ENG/WS1 237 Women in Literature 3
+ENG/WS Г237 Women in Literature 3

 GEO 105 Introduction to Cultural Geography 3

 HIS 131 United States History I 3

 HIS 132 United States History II 3

+HIS 253 History of Women in the United States 3

 HIS 260 History of Native Americans of the US 3

+HUM 236 American Arts and Ideas II 3

+HUM 241 Humanities in the Western World I 3

-HIS/WST 253 History of Women in the United States 3
+HUM 242 Humanities in the Western World II 3

 PSY/WST 236 Psychology of Women 3

 SOC 101 Introduction to Sociology 3

 SOC 140 Sociology of Intimate Relationships & Family 3

+SOC 142 Race and Ethnic Relations 3

 SOC 212 Men and Women in a Changing Society 3

-SOC/PSY 277 Human Sexuality 3

 SOC 250 Social Problems 3

-SOC/LSC 251 Cultural Diversity 3

-WST 101 Introduction to Women's Studies 3

-These cou urses may / fulfill both an Area Studies and the Awareness Area re equirement for the AGEC.